DeFiFoFum/hardhat-template/README.md

 - Copy [.env.example](./.env.example) and rename to `.env`
   - Provide the necessary `env` variables before deployment/verification.
 - [hardhat.config.ts](./hardhat.config.ts): Can be configured with additional networks if needed
+- Create a deployment task: See the [template-readme](./tasks/20xxxxxx-template/readme.md) on creating a new task to deploy following the commands below

 ## Deployment
 `npx hardhat deploy --id <task-id> --network <network-name> [--key <apiKey> --force --verbose]`